wlillisdev/quiz-master/README.md

 __About Us & Quiz Category__

-  - About Us section is a very brief description about Quiz Master to quickly the user more information about the company.
+  - About Us section is a very brief description about Quiz Master to quickly give the user more information about the company.
   - The Quizz Category section, quickly shows the four main quiz categories.Triva,Sport,Film,Music.
   - Each Category will change color once hovered over, once clicked it will lead the user to the quiz page.